sanzaru/SimpleToast/Documentation/Usage.md

 ```

 > [!IMPORTANT]
 > Ensure that the view displaying the toast notification is visible.
-If you use sheets or other full-screen content, you’ll need to handle the notification separately within them, as they will overlay all other views.
+If you use sheets or other full-screen content,
+> you'll need to handle the notification separately within them, as they will overlay all other views.

-## Usage with edgesIgnoringSafeArea(_:edges:) / ignoresSafeArea(_:edges:)
+## Usage with `edgesIgnoringSafeArea(_:edges:)` / `ignoresSafeArea(_:edges:)`

-If the view you're attaching the toast to is ignoring a safe area, make sure to apply the SimpleToast modifier **after** the modifier for ignoring the safe area:
+If the view you're attaching the toast to is ignoring a safe area, make sure to apply the SimpleToast modifier **after**
+the modifier for ignoring the safe area:

 ```swift
 VStack {